When Can Police Search My Car in Ohio?

 Can The Police Run Legally “Run My Plates” In An Ohio Traffic Stop?

-Always remember that you have special constitutional and state rights against illegally searching your car, person, or home in Ohio.
+Always remember that you have special constitutional and state rights in Ohio, and you may be wondering, are police allowed to search your car without your consent?
+These rights protect you against illegal searches of your car, person, or home.

-However, the police do have many things they can do to, at times, override these rights, but they are specific and must follow strict procedures.
-For example, if you’re on a public road and stopped for a traffic infraction, the officer can run a random license plate check on your vehicle.
-Suppose the police computer’s check shows that you have a warrant, suspended license, or expired license plates.
-In that case, the police may have “reasonable suspicion” that you may be committing a criminal act or more severe traffic offense.
+However, the police officers do have many things they can do to, at times, override these rights, but they are specific and must follow strict procedures.
+For example, if you’re on a public road and stopped for a traffic infraction, the police officer can run a random license plate check on your vehicle.
+Suppose the police computer’s check shows that you have a search warrant, suspended license, or expired license plates.
+In that case, the officer may have “reasonable suspicion” to conduct a police search.
+In some situations, a search warrant may also be required before the officer can further investigate or search your vehicle.

-So, this suspicion arising from the license plate check may allow the police to move forward and search your vehicle.
+So, this suspicion arising from the license plate check may allow the police officer to legally search your vehicle.
 However, it’s vital to know that they can only do this if they have reasonable grounds!
 These types of searches combat drug offenses, burglary, theft, and even terrorism.

 It must be emphasized; however, they are empowered to use these discretionary search powers reasonably, responsibly, and with respect for you and your rights.